digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

       }
     }

-This will start the JSON API on port 7575.
+This starts the JSON API on port 7575.

 .. note:: Your JSON API service should never be exposed to the internet.
 When running in production the JSON API should be behind a `reverse proxy, such as via NGINX <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_.